 Instagram highlight covers are the little circles that hang out right underneath your IG profile bio.
-They are a great way to both save and categorize your stories, and creating custom highlight covers can make your brand look super polished.
+They are a great way to both save and categorize your stories, plus creating custom highlight covers can make your brand look super polished.
 Not only is it a perfect way to showcase your brand and entice your followers to engage with your content, but it’s also pretty easy to do.
-In this article we’ll show you a couple ways that you can make custom Instagram highlight cover icons in PicMonkey, show you some examples of great highlight cover designs, and walk you through how to add your custom cover to Instagram.
+In this article we’ll show you a couple ways that you can make custom Instagram highlight covers in PicMonkey, show you some examples of great highlight cover designs, and walk you through how to add your custom cover to Instagram.

 You can use one of the images from your story as the cover.
 Or you can make a custom one in PicMonkey and upload it to an existing story.

 How to make a custom Instagram highlight cover in PicMonkey

 Start with a blank canvas that’s set to Instagram Stories dimensions (1080 x 1920 pixels).